meltingice/ajax-chosen/README.md

 This plugin exposes a new jQuery function named `ajaxChosen` that we call on a `select` element.
 The first argument consists of the options passed to the jQuery $.ajax function.
 The `data` parameter is optional, and the `success` callback is also optional.

 The second argument is a callback that tells the plugin what HTML `option` elements to make.
-It is passed the data returned from the ajax call, and you have to return an object where the keys are the HTML `option` elements' `value` attributes, and the values are the text to display for each option.
+It is passed the data returned from the ajax call, and you have to return an array of objects for which each item has a `value` property corresponding to the HTML `option` elements' `value` attribute, and a `text` property corresponding to the text to display for each option.
 In other words:

-	{"3": "Ohio"}
+	[{"value": 3, "text": "Ohio"}]

 becomes: